cloudfleet/blimp-cockpit/README.md

 For example, to add the `angular-ui-router` do
 `bower install --save angular-ui-router`.

+To quickly test the static files, run `grunt` and from the *dist/* folder run some static file server like:

+    python -m SimpleHTTPServer # serves files at http://localhost:8000/cockpit

 ### In a docker container

 To develop with the other necessary CloudFleet services (user management),